AaronBerndt/obsidian/Conquest/episodes/Episode 13.md

 ## Secrets and Clues

-- Rips in the fabric of reality cause spirts
 - The Far Realm leaked into the world and warped the Wode, causing the trees to weep creepy/sap that warped the animals and people that drank it.
 - A collective of Elves tried to fight back against the Far Realm called [[The Guardians]] who were fighting the [[Cult of Vairie]] and the aberrations that were leaking into the world, they had special weapons that could kill them.
-- Some parts of the Wode are still preserved with powerful magic that is dwindling.
+- Some parts of the Wode are still preserved with powerful magic that is dwindling, because the elves are using their life force to keep it alive.
-- [[Vairie]] ascended to godhood and became the god of the Far Realm, but is trapped in the Far Realm.
+- [[Vairie]] ascended to godhood and became the god of the Far Realm, but is trapped in the Far Realm and his mind is breaking.
--